axelelettronica/sme-rn2483-library/README.md

 [* Microchip RN2483 Home Page *](http://www.microchip.com/wwwproducts/en/RN2483)

+In particular refer to the 'RN2483 LoRa® Technology Module Command Reference User’s Guide'

 It was principally designed to work with the SmartEverything Lion board, but could be easily adapted and used on every Arduino and Arduino Certified boards.